-- Process 2 cups of swiss chard, parmesan, ½ cup extra virgin olive oil, vinegar, garlic, ¾ tsp. salt and ½ tsp. pepper in food processor until smooth, about 1 minute.
+- Process 2 cups of swiss chard, parmesan, 2 T. extra virgin olive oil, vinegar, chicken broth, garlic, ¾ tsp. salt and ½ tsp. pepper in food processor until smooth, about 1 minute.
 Set aside ¼ cup pesto for serving.
 Transfer remaining pesto to large bowl.
 Pat chicken dry with paper towels and season with salt and pepper.

 - Add grape tomatoes and remainder of swiss chard to bowl with pesto and toss to combine.
 Season with salt and pepper to taste.

 - Arrange on serving platter, top with chicken and drizzle reserved pesto.
 Top each chicken breast with 1 tsp. of bacon crumbles.
 Serve and enjoy!!!

 **Nutrition Info per serving: 518 cal/28.4 g carb./26.1 g fat/40.2 g protein